Which table tennis bats should you use when you are playing and learning ping pong? Well, let’s look at the different bats available on the market.

 One thing that sets this paddle apart from others is the carbon built on the blade.
 As the weight of the racket is quite heavy, you may need some time to get used to it.

-If you want to know in more detail of this STIGA Pro Carbon bat, you can take a look from the link below:
+If you want to know in more detail about this STIGA Pro Carbon bat, you can look at the link below:

 Other Stiga rackets including of: